 Il Portico was a big gorgeous gelding but never really fulfilled his potential on the racecourse.
 He had several encouraging fourth placed finishes but in May 2012 it was decided he wasn't in love with racing and he was retired.

-Il Portico has surprisingly had a few homes since retirement but is now with a vet nurse named Helen in Newmarket for a pleasure horse/hack.
-He is doing really well and taking part in many pub hacks and sponsored rides.
+Il Portico has surprisingly had a few homes since retirement but is now with a couple in Norfolk.
+He is doing very well and is enjoying doing some hunting.
 We are so delighted this gentle giant is enjoying life.